GeekAlexis/FastMOT/README.md

   - KLT optical flow tracking
   - Camera motion compensation

-Deep learning models are usually the bottleneck in Deep SORT, which makes Deep SORT unscalable for real-time applications.
+Deep learning models are usually the bottleneck in Deep SORT, making Deep SORT unusable for real-time applications.
 This repo significantly speeds up the entire system to run in **real-time** even on Jetson.
 It also provides enough flexibility to tune the speed-accuracy tradeoff without a lightweight model.

-To achieve faster processing, the tracker only runs detector and feature extractor every *N* frames.
+To achieve faster processing, the tracker only runs the detector and feature extractor every *N* frames.
 Optical flow is then used to fill in the gaps.
 I swapped the feature extractor in Deep SORT for a better ReID model, OSNet.
 I also added a feature to re-identify targets that moved out of frame so that the tracker can keep the same IDs.
-I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.
+I trained YOLOv4 on CrowdHuman (82% mAP@0.5) while SSD's are pretrained COCO models from TensorFlow.

 Both detector and feature extractor use the **TensorRT** backend and perform asynchronous inference.
 In addition, most algorithms, including Kalman filter, optical flow, and data association, are optimized using Numba.